Here you will find the answers to the most frequently asked questions.

 data of users of Avast software ended up in the hands of numerous third parties between

-May 2015 and 30 January 2020.
+2014 and 30 January 2020.

 The collective action covers this period of misconduct by Avast.
 CUIC demands Avast to